Tesla turbine: Efficiency and calculations

 In the 1950s, Warren Rice attempted to recreate Tesla's experiments, but he did not perform these early tests on a pump built strictly in line with Tesla's patented design (it, among other things, was not a Tesla multiple staged turbine nor did it possess Tesla's nozzle).
 Rice's experimental single-stage system's working fluid was air.
 Rice's test turbines, as published in early reports, produced an overall measured efficiency of 36–41% for a single stage.
 Higher efficiency would be expected if designed as originally proposed by Tesla.

-In his final work with the Tesla turbine and published just before his retirement, Rice conducted a bulk-parameter analysis of model laminar flow in multiple disk turbines.
+In his final work with the Tesla turbine published just before his retirement, Rice conducted a bulk-parameter analysis of model laminar flow in multiple disk turbines.
 A very high claim for rotor efficiency (as opposed to overall device efficiency) for this design was published in 1991 titled "Tesla Turbomachinery".
 This paper states:

 Modern multiple-stage bladed turbines typically reach 60–70% efficiency, while large steam turbines often show turbine efficiency of over 90% in practice.
 Volute rotor-matched Tesla-type machines of reasonable size with common fluids (steam, gas, and water) would also be expected to show efficiencies in the vicinity of 60–70% and possibly higher.